emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 .. warning:: This option is primarily intended for Emscripten core developers.

-The *AutoDebugger* will rewrite the LLVM bitcode so it prints out each store to memory.
-This is useful because you can compare the output for different compiler settings in order to detect regressions, or compare the output of JavaScript and LLVM bitcode compiled using :term:`LLVM Nativizer` or :term:`LLVM interpreter`.
+The *AutoDebugger* will rewrite the output so it prints out each store to memory.
+This is useful because you can compare the output for different compiler settings in order to detect regressions.

 The *AutoDebugger* can potentially find **any** problem in the generated code, so it is strictly more powerful than the ``CHECK_*`` settings and ``SAFE_HEAP``.
 One use of the *AutoDebugger* is to quickly emit lots of logging output, which can then be reviewed for odd behavior.
 The *AutoDebugger* is also particularly useful for :ref:`debugging regressions <debugging-autodebugger-regressions>`.